slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
-- alguem mais loose q tu é um maluco, mais tight é um nhónhó. somos a medida de tudo -->
+- alguem mais loose q tu é um maluco, mais tight é um nhónhó. somos a medida de tudo

+> *"Nothing is as good or as bad as it seems."
+-- Scott Galloway*
+-->

 > *"Everything should be made as simple as possible, but not simpler."